Tahir Khan Nahar

-Tahir Khan Nahar (or Tahar Khan Nahar) also known as ‘Sakhi’ (generous or liberal) was chief of his independent kingdom in Seet pur.
-In 1455 A.D.
-Bahlul Lodi gave a large treaty to his relative Islam Khan Lodhi.
-He adopted the title Nahar.
+Tahir Khan Nahar, also known as ‘Sakhi’ (generous or liberal), was an independent chief of Sitpur in Punjab in 15th century CE.
+In 1455, Bahlul Lodi gave a large treaty to his relative Islam Khan Lodhi, who adopted the title of Nahar.
 Tahir Khan Nahar was the grandson of Islam Khan Nahar.
-Tahir Khan Nahar is very famous for his tomb.
-He constructed his tomb in his lifetime in around 1530.
-This tomb is included in cultural heritage sites in Muzaffargarh and protected by protected by the Federal Government of Pakistan.
+Tahir Khan Nahar is well-known for his tomb and mosque, which he constructed in his lifetime in around 1530.
+This site is included in cultural heritage sites in Muzaffargarh and protected by the Federal Government of Pakistan.